-As we discussed earlier the analyzer measures the partial water vapor pressure in the gas and computes the water vapor content in the chosen measurement units to display on its screen.
+As we discussed earlier this analyzer measures the partial water vapor pressure in the gas and computes the water vapor content in the chosen measurement units to display on its screen.
 To make this computation the analyzer software needs to "know" the total gas pressure.
-This pressure can be automatically measured by the optional internal pressure sensor in the transmitter (e.g. PLMa), or if it was not purchased with that option then the pressure can be entered by the user.
-To simplify operation the user can enter atmospheric pressure and measure at atmospheric pressure by allowing the exhaust of the sample cell to be unobstructed.
+This pressure can be automatically measured by the optional internal pressure sensor, or if the analyzer was not purchased with that option then the pressure can be entered by the user.
+To simplify operation the user can enter atmospheric pressure and measure at atmospheric pressure by allowing the exhaust of the analyzer to be unobstructed.
+As discussed earlier measuring at near atmospheric pressure is preferred for most applications.

-Lets consider an example where the gas under test is measured at atmospheric pressure, however the gas is in a pipeline at much higher pressure, and the user wants to know if there could be water condensation in the pipe.
+Let's consider an example where the gas under test is measured at atmospheric pressure, however the gas is in a pipeline at much higher pressure, and the user wants to know if there could be water condensation in the pipe.
 Reading the dewpoint at atmospheric pressure does not allow us to compare it to the expected low ambient temperature in order to determine if condensation will occur; we would need to know the dewpoint at the same pressure as is present in the pipeline.

 The analyzer can compute this dewpoint by having its Pressure Correction feature enabled, and having the user enter the pressure in the pipeline.
 This can be done by pressing the Disp button until the analyzer displays the Pressure correct mode.
 By factory default the pressure correction is disabled.